-It's January, tax season is weeks away, and you're staring at a client question that should take five minutes to answer.
+It's tax season, and you're staring at a client question that should take five minutes to answer.
 Instead, you've been hunting for one reliable citation for the past 45 minutes.

 Your deadline is tomorrow, your client is waiting, and your research tool is serving up everything except what you actually need.